diopmorfall/sunnyside-agency-landing-page-main/README.md

 - Mobile-first workflow
 ### What I learned

-This project was a bit challenging, because I never worked with images in this way.
+This project was a bit challenging, because I never worked with responsive images with the "srcset" attribute.
 I also consolidated my knowledge about Sass, flexbox and the navbar structure with ul and li tags.

 ### Continued development

-This project is not fully responsive: the tablet size version isn't optimized, but I'm going to fix it when I'll understand how to make a layout that is halfway from the mobile and desktop layout.
+I think this project is not fully responsive: I tried to fix the tablet version making it halfway from the mobile and desktop layout, until I'll find a more optimized layout.
-Also, I have to find a way to make the SVG social icons white when the user hovers with the cursor.

 ### Useful resources

 - [Sass tutorial - Color functions](https://www.tutorialsteacher.com/sass/sass-color-functions) - This helped me manipulate correctly the underline color of the links in the second section, with the lighten() function.

+- [CSS Filter Generator](https://angel-rs.github.io/css-color-filter-generator/) - This helped me create a filter rule to change the color of the image logo in the footer section.

 ## Author